Duckling-Homes/duckling-mvp/README.md

 1. Clone the repo
 2. Run `yarn` to install dependencies
+3. Copy .env.example to .env
-3. Run `docker-compose up` to start the DB
+4. Run `docker-compose up` to start the DB
-4. Run `yarn dev` to start the app
+5. Run `yarn dev` to start the app

 ## Useful commands